ytakefuji/patient/README.md

 This example shows two biomarkers such as hbA1c and NT-proBNP.

-phope can predict any two biomakers simultaneously with data.csv in the second and third columns.
+phope can predict any two biomakers simultaneously with the second and third columns in data.csv.

 Columns 4 (degree1) and 5 (degree2) show the degree of polynomial regression for the first and second biomarkers, respectively.